Career, Salary and Education Information

 The median annual wages for tellers in the top industries in which they work are as follows:

 Historically, job growth for tellers was driven by the expansion of bank branches, where most tellers work.
 However, the number of bank branches has been in decline due to technological change.
-The rise of online and mobile banking allows customers to handle many transactions traditionally performed by tellers, such as depositing checks.
-As more people use these tools, fewer bank customers will visit the teller window.
-This will result in decreased demand for tellers.
+As more people use online banking tools, such as mobile check deposits, fewer bank customers will visit the teller window.
+This should result in decreased demand for tellers.

 In addition, automation is expected to lead to fewer tellers per bank branch.
-Some banks are developing video kiosks that allow customers to interact with tellers through webcams at ATMs.
-This will allow tellers to service a greater number of customers from one location, reducing the number of tellers needed for each bank.
+For example, video kiosks that allow customers to interact with tellers through webcams at ATMs will allow tellers to service a greater number of customers from one location, reducing the number of tellers needed for each bank.

-"Enhanced ATMs" are another emerging form of automation technology.
+"Enhanced ATMs" are another form of automation technology.
 These machines are expected to perform an increasing range of customer service and clerical tasks currently done by tellers, such as issuing debit cards or detecting counterfeit currency.
-This will allow for far greater productivity for tellers, as they will be left with only the most complex customer service tasks.
-This also will result in fewer tellers employed per bank branch.
+The use of these machines will improve teller productivity and allow workers to focus on only the most complex customer service tasks, which in turn is expected to lower demand for these workers.